moru348/ChestShop/README.md

 # ChestShop

 Farewell to the days of setting trade content to the villagers on command!
-With this can easily create a store in the chest without losing your balance!
+With this can easily create a store in the chest without losing game balance!

 ## Features